 Division 19: Parsons, Keyser-Breakfast, Bridgeport, Fairmont, Morgantown, Keyser, Suncrest Area Morgantown, Clarksburg, Elkins

-Division 20: Williamstown, Gilbert, St Albans, Delbarton, Greater Nitro Area, East Huntington, Huntington, West Charleston, Logan
+Division 20: Williamson, Gilbert, St Albans, Delbarton, Greater Nitro Area, East Huntington, Huntington, West Charleston, Logan

 The club divisional changes are the following: